The-Assembly/FleetManagement/README.md

 We’ll also create a data simulator in the platform to mimic our edge devices and further refine our data inheritance model to accommodate a variety of vehicle types.

-Prerequisites:  No download needed – just install PTC Cloud free trial (https://developer.thingworx.com/en/resources/trials)
+Prerequisites:  No download needed – just activate PTC Cloud free trial (https://developer.thingworx.com/en/resources/trials)

 Steps:
-1. Install the PTC Cloud free trial (https://developer.thingworx.com/en/resources/trials)
+1. Activate the PTC Cloud free trial (https://developer.thingworx.com/en/resources/trials) and login to your online instance as Administrator
 2. After logging in - import the following entities from the XML objects above
    a.
 Projects_The Assembly - Fleet Management.xml
    b.
 Things_VS_AssemblyVehicle.xml